luismartinezs/studio-ghibli-books/development.md

         - put each

 - Design retouch:
-    - Use generic empty image instead of real book cover
+    - Use generic empty image instead of real book cover OK
-    - Change main banner background image
+    - Change main banner background image OK
-    - Change colors
+    - Change colors OK
-    - Change static texts
+    - Change static texts OK
-    - Use fontawesome icons instead of the ones Im using for categories
+    - Use fontawesome icons instead of the ones Im using for categories OK
+    - use studio ghibli logo instead of ring OK

 - Interaction:
     - When clicking on home icon, user goes to home page